rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 ```

 Other available writers include SmilesWriter and TDTWriter (for those
-of you with an interest in historical Cheminformatics!)
+of you with an interest in historical Cheminformatics).

 ## Working with Molecules